+c.
 Submission of a manuscript for review indicates that the material has not been published previously in any form and is not currently submitted elsewhere for consideration, either wholly or in part.
 Manuscripts that address previously published material by re-analysis of data in light of new theories or technologies, additional data, or substantial revision will be considered.
 Article length reports of dissertations or theses, provided the full document has not been published previously in other than institutional or electronic dissertation-thesis databases, will be considered.
 The author should inform the editor of all such details when submitting the manuscript for review.
 Data that can be combined meaningfully within a single publication should be presented together.

-Piecemeal publication, whereby a single investigation has been divided into separate manuscripts for no reason other than maximizing the number of potential publications, constitutes a violation of research publication ethics.
+d.
+Piecemeal publication, whereby a single investigation has been broken up into separate manuscripts for no reason other than maximizing the number of potential publications, constitutes a violation of research publication ethics.
 Manuscripts reporting significant portions of longitudinal or very large-scale investigations as they are completed across time do not constitute piecemeal publication.
 However, authors should inform the editor of this circumstance.
 Any questions regarding this policy should be directed to the editor in advance of submission.

+g.
 To submit a manuscript, attach it as a document (.doc or .docx) in an email addressed to the editor at .
 The title page should include author name(s), institutional affiliation(s), and email address(es).
 The editorial staff will delete all such information prior to forwarding the manuscript to three reviewers for blind review.
 Your manuscript should include an abstract of 200-250 words.
 Neither the abstract nor the main text of the manuscript should contain clues to the author’s identity or institutional affiliation.
 Manuscripts from Editorial Board members undergo the same blind review procedures required for all submissions.